 Above, in the second method we mentioned on our list, we talked about being careful with velvety plants or those with small hairs.
+They are more fragile and can be more easily damaged.
 In order to clean these kinds of plants, you can use an old toothbrush.

-Several other objects that you can use to clean leave are soft-bristled paintbrushes or pipe cleaners.
-To add on, you can even use a plant’s own leaf to clean off the dust from the others.
+Several other objects that you can use are soft-bristled paintbrushes or pipe cleaners, or for example a squeegee.
+You can even use a plant’s own leaf to clean off the dust from the others.

 Going beyond cleaning a plant’s leaves, you also have to take care of them in other ways as well.
-An example, which may very well be the most important, is eliminating the unhealthy areas of the plant.
+For example, removing the unhealthy parts of the plant is very important.

 If a plant has leaves that are withered, dried, yellowing or weak, you should remove them.
-Removing them will enable the plant to dedicate all of its resources to conserve and grow its healthier parts.
+Removing them will enable the plant to dedicate all of its resources to conserving and growing its healthier parts.

-Be aware of the plant characteristics to be able to properly care for it.
+Be aware of the characteristics of each plant so as to be able to properly care for it.
 For example, you shouldn’t wet the leaves of certain plants.
 Some examples of these are cacti and succulents.
 You should clean these plants without water.